Hockey team at Lark Hill

 Information for sporting clubs

-These clubs are all community groups that are run by volunteers who are there to support the community of Rockingham.
+These clubs are mainly community groups that are run by volunteers who choose to support the community of Rockingham by offering their time.

 Women's football team Women's football team

-We coordinate four Club Development Workshops each year.
+We coordinate up to four Club Development workshops each year and collaborate with other City departments to provide access to more.
 Topics are chosen based on feedback provided by club committees on areas of administration and management that they feel could be improved.
-If you would like to recommend a topic for our next seminar, please provide feedback to us via email on customer@rockingham.wa.gov.au.
+If you would like to recommend a topic for our next seminar, please provide feedback to us via email on customer@rockingham.wa.gov.au and complete the Annual Club Survey.

 Past seminar topics have included: